 Negative word of mouth travels 5 times faster and farther than positive word of mouth.
 Said differently, for every person you piss off, you have to make 5 happy just to break even.
 More disappointing, people are MUCH more likely to share negative opinions than positive ones.
 That means for every person you piss off, you need to make maybe 10 or 20 people happy.
 And people are more likely to share the negative word of mouth they hear, even if they just overhear it in a retail setting without experiencing the service failure themselves.
 That means for every person you piss off, you may have to make 100 people happy.
-And, reputation management is the process for moderating negative attitudes.
+And, reputation management is the process of moderating negative attitudes.

 In social networks, a few negative comments can go viral — fast.
 Just as there are influencers you cater to in an effort to magnify your message online, these are the same people who can destroy your business with negative word of mouth.
 Ironically, the power of social networks makes them potentially very dangerous by allowing amplification of negative as well as positive comments.

 So, how do you handle your online reputation?
 The same way you handle your offline reputation.

 1. Don’t overpromise, overdeliver

 Remember when you were a little kid and your mom promised to stop for ice cream or some other treat.
 Think how pissed off you were if she couldn’t deliver — even if it wasn’t her fault.
 Maybe the store was closed or you ran out of time to stop.
 Maybe it was even your fault — maybe you threw a temper tantrum after she warned you not to.

 Regardless of the reason, if you didn’t get the treat, you were MAD.
 Any you may have told all your friends how unfair your mother was.
 Maybe you became less cooperative and refused to clean your room.
 Maybe you tried to sabotage her by making an especially big mess while taking a bath that night.